ibm-cloud-docs/CDN/api.md

      * `day` - daily metrics data from startDate to endDate

  * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Metrics`
+___
+### getCustomerRealTimeMetrics
+Returns the real-time metrics for the current account, including the total data (bandwidth and hits) over the given period of time and the detailed data divided with the given time interval.
+For more details, [View the examples](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api#example-code-for-getting-real-time-metrics).

+ * **Parameters**:
+   * `vendorName`: The name of the CDN provider.
+Currently, only `akamai` is supported.
+   * `startTime`: The start time timestamp (UTC+0) for query.
+The start time must be later than 48 hours ago.
+For example, if it's 9:00am March 08 2020 now, the start time should be later than 9:00am March 06 2020 in the same timezone(The timestamp should be more than 1583485200).
+   * `endTime`: The end time timestamp (UTC+0) for query must be later than the start time.
+   * `timeInterval`: An optional parameter to provide the time interval in seconds.
+        The time interval must be a multiple of 60 and should be less than the time range from start time to end time.

+ * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Metrics`
+___
+### getMappingRealTimeMetrics
+Returns the real-time metrics for the given mapping, including the total data (bandwidth and hits) over the given period of time and the detailed data divided with the given time interval.
+For more details, [View the examples](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api#example-code-for-getting-real-time-metrics).

+ * **Parameters**:
+   * `mappingUniqueId`: Unique id of the mapping for which metrics are queried.
+   * `startTime`: The start time timestamp (UTC+0) for query.
+The start time must be later than 48 hours ago.
+For example, if it's 9:00am March 08 2020 now, the start time should be later than 9:00am March 06 2020 in the same timezone(the timestamp should be more than 1583485200).
+   * `endTime`: The end time timestamp (UTC+0) for query must be later than the start time.
+   * `timeInterval`: An optional parameter to provide the time interval in seconds.
+        The time interval must be a multiple of 60 and should be less than the time range from start time to end time.

+ * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Metrics`

 ----
 ## API for Geographical Access Control